 New motor vehicle taxes.
-You can deduct certain state and local sales and excise taxes you paid in 2009 for the purchase of a new motor vehicle.
-If your state does not have a sales tax, you may be able to deduct certain other fees or taxes.
-See the instructions for line 7 on page A-6.
+You can no longer deduct certain state and local sales and excise taxes paid for a 2010 purchase of a new motor vehicle.
+However, if you paid these taxes in 2010 for a new motor vehicle you purchased in 2009, you may still be able to deduct these amounts.
+See the instructions for line 7.

-Increase in personal casualty and theft loss limit.
-Generally, each personal casualty or theft loss is limited to the excess of the loss over $500.
-In addition, the 10%-of-adjusted-gross-income (AGI) limit continues to apply to the net loss.
+Personal casualty and theft loss limit.
+Generally, each personal casualty or theft loss is limited to the excess of the loss over $100 ($500 in 2009).
+The 10%-of-AGI limit continues to apply to the net loss.

 Medical and Dental Expenses

 You can deduct only the part of your medical and dental expenses that exceeds 7.5% of the amount on Form 1040, line 38.